Long Beach Dub Allstars

-The Long Beach Dub Allstars are an American dub/ska/rock band formed in 1997 and disbanded in 2002, but reformed 10 years later.
+The Long Beach Dub Allstars are an American dub/ska/reggae rock band formed in 1997 and disbanded in 2002, but reformed 10 years later.

 History

 Initial career (1997–2001)

 Eric Wilson and Bud Gaugh met in childhood (in 1979) and later started their first garage punk band, consisting of drums, bass and vocals.
 In 1988, with Bradley Nowell, they formed the ska punk and reggae rock band Sublime, which went on to sell over 17 million albums worldwide.
-After Nowell's fatal heroin overdose in 1996, Wilson and Gaugh founded the Long Beach Dub Allstars (LBDAS), joined by frequent Sublime contributors Michael "Miguel" Happoldt, Todd Forman, and "Field" Marshall Goodman.
+After Nowell's fatal heroin overdose in 1996, Wilson and Gaugh founded the Long Beach Dub Allstars (LBDAS) with RAS-1 from Long Beach reggae band Jah Children on guitar & vocals, who were then joined by frequent Sublime contributors Michael "Miguel" Happoldt, Todd Forman, and "Field" Marshall Goodman.

 Eric Wilson said: "We will never replace the greatness that Sublime did or what Bradley has done."
 The LBDAS were originally a 10-piece and they recorded their debut recording called Right Back, which shortly after completion in 1999 saw the departure of three members.
 Their second album, Wonders of the World was recorded and released in 2001.
 It featured "Sunny Hours" featuring will.i.am from The Black Eyed Peas.
 "Sunny Hours" was also used as the theme song for the Friends spin-off Joey.

 Breakup and aftermath (2002–2012)

 In 2002, rumors that the band had broken up began to surface.
 Apparently the band had taken a hard-drug-free vow and some of the band's members had broken this vow, which caused Bud Gaugh to quit and join Eyes Adrift with Krist Novoselic of Nirvana and Curt Kirkwood of Meat Puppets.
 Gaugh subsequently played with Kirkwood and Michael Happoldt in the band Volcano.
 Eric Wilson, Trey Pangborn and RAS-1 formed Long Beach Shortbus with former Slightly Stoopid and temporary Sublime drummer, Kelly Vargas (later replaced by Damion Ramirez).
 Marshall Goodman, Jack Maness and Opie Ortiz formed Dubcat, with members of Hepcat.
 Shortbus has had slightly more success than Dubcat, though the latter has yet to release an album.
-Eric Wilson and Bud Gaugh have been reunited in Sublime with Rome, a new incarnation of Sublime which chiefly performs songs by that band and features Rome Ramirez in place of Bradley Nowell.
+Eric Wilson and Bud Gaugh later reunited in Sublime with Rome, a new incarnation of Sublime which chiefly performs songs by that band and features Rome Ramirez in place of Bradley Nowell.
+However, Gaugh left shortly after their first tour to focus on family and played a few shows with the band Badfish.